opencontainers/runc/README.md

 ### Security

-If you wish to report a security issue, please see the protocol under [security](security).
+If you wish to report a security issue, please see the protocol under [security].

 ## Building